N-Nagorny/libedid/README.md

 - CMake doesn't regenerate C++ with JSON Schemas when they're changed.
 - `std::variant` is used for writing generalized functions working with any CTA data blocks, mostly because of `parse_byte_block` template functions.
 Need to consider using inheritance instead.
-- Comparison operator overloadings could be replaced with a macro.
+- GitHub Actions workflows could be cleaned up.
-- No pre-commit hooks and/or CI procedures that run `cpplint`, `cppcheck`, `test-runner` and `edid-workshop`.
-- No `.editorconfig`.
+- Some cpplint checks are skipped (see TODOs in `scripts/static_analysis.sh`).
 - `src/json.cc` has too much boilerplate code.
 - `linuxhw/EDID` coverage could be indicated via GitHub Badges.